mabiesen/My_Site_OLD_NO_RAILS/README.md

 # ResponsiveResume-XHTML

+Files are now active at the following location: (www.matthewbiesen.com)

 OLD GOAL: to create resume and portfolio that are fully responsive.
 Inspired by recent work with Unity, an extremely versatile application that allows one to create apps for a variety of platforms.

 NEW GOAL: one-stop-shop matthewbiesen page.
 This seems like a great idea as I am not very fond of social media so my webpresence is lacking in that regard.
 Page will help to provide insight into my personality.

+Update 1/5/2017:
+* Added button to allow direct viewing of resume pdf on resume page
+* Created Piduino html for displaying raspberry pi/arduino projects
+*

 Late Update 1/4/2017:
 * mattbiesen.com successfully directed to matthewbiesen.com.
 NOTE: As of this time, I have not updated matthewbiesen.com.